citoscott/citoscott/README.md

-#  Hello I'm <www.linkedin.com/in/cito-scott-60b906123>Cito Scott</a> and welcome to my IT & Cybersecurity Project Portfolio 🔐
+#  Hello I'm <a href="www.linkedin.com/in/cito-scott-60b906123'>Cito Scott</a> and welcome to my IT & Cybersecurity Project Portfolio 🔐

 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
 From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.